Music venue: Public houses and nightclubs

 A pub, or public house, is an establishment licensed to sell alcoholic drinks, which traditionally include beer (such as ale) and cider.
 It is a social drinking establishment and a prominent part of British, Irish, Breton, New Zealand, Canadian, South African, and Australian cultures.
 In many places, especially in villages, a pub is the focal point of the community.
 In his 17th-century diary, Samuel Pepys described the pub as "the heart of England".
 Most pubs focus on offering beers, ales and similar drinks.
 As well, pubs often sell wines, spirits, and soft drinks, meals and snacks.
 Pubs may be venues for pub songs and live music.
 During the 1970s pubs provided an outlet for a number of bands, such as Kilburn and the High Roads, Dr. Feelgood, and The Kursaal Flyers, who formed a musical genre called pub rock that was a precursor to Punk music.
+A 2024 report by the UK Parliament's Culture, Media and Sport Committee found that the UK experienced a net loss of 125 grassroots music venues in a single year, equivalent to over a tenth of the sector, and described grassroots venues as "the backbone of the UK's ┬ú6.7 billion music industry".

 A nightclub is an entertainment venue and bar that usually operates late into the night.
 A nightclub is generally distinguished from regular bars, pubs or taverns by the inclusion of a stage for live music, one or more dance floor areas and a DJ booth, where a DJ plays recorded music.
 The upmarket nature of nightclubs can be seen in the inclusion of VIP areas in some nightclubs, for celebrities and their guests.
 Nightclubs are much more likely than pubs or sports bars to use bouncers to screen prospective clubgoers for entry.
 Some nightclub bouncers do not admit people with informal clothing or gang apparel as part of a dress code.
 The busiest nights for a nightclub are Friday and Saturday night.
 Most clubs or club nights cater to certain music genres, such as house music or hip hop.
 Many clubs have recurring club nights on different days of the week.
 Most club nights focus on a particular genre or sound for branding effects.